MBurtsev/CommandLine/README.md

 >u n="Any \"good\" name" f
 ```

-Getting help on the command
+Getting help on the command. __Note: The default option char slash.
+You can change this in Parser.OptionChar__
 ```
 >user /?
 >user find /?